Post Office Saving Schemes: Their Benefits and How To Start

 Also Read: Short Term FD Vs Long Term FD

-Who Can Open Post Office Savings A/C?
+Who Can Open Post Office Savings Account?

 The eligibility criteria depend on the type of account you choose.
 Some of the general requirements are:

-• Beneficiary must be an Indian adult
+• Applicants must be Indian adults

-How to Open Post Office Savings A/C?
+How to Open Post Office Savings Account?

 Listed below are the steps investors must follow to apply for any Post Office Savings Schemes: